RENCI/fuse-appliance-template/README.md

 ## use this template:

-Note, an appliance must specify a pluginType, so for the purpose of this demonstration we ues type 's' (for digital object 'Server')
+Note, an appliance must specify a pluginType, so for the purpose of this demonstration we use type 'p' (for digital object 'Provider')
 * To add a new repository to the RENCI organization, [click here](https://github.com/organizations/RENCI/repositories/new) and select this repo for the template, otherwise new repo will be added to your username.
 * Get your new repo using the 'recursive' tag (see below)
 ```